beavis28/Yuemi/README.md

 37. Get rid of random rerenderings of the PLAYLIST list and MUSIC list (there are 2)
 38. Add in artist names and song info edit option
 39. Android modal slides down before exiting app
+40. Pressed song, switched to playlists, opened playlist, turned on shuffle, hit next, multiple songs started playling
+41. When adding to playlists or deleting or something, row will display incorrect information